• Updated on Dec 2, 2025

 However, the jaw-dropping views and mesmerizing panorama are the ones that will remain with us.
 Mainly inhabited by people of Tibetan origin, Manaslu is one of the popular trekking destinations where fewer travelers dare to hike because of strict government provisions.

-Exploring the majestic vista, the trail stops at SAMA GAUN for rest and one can explore the Manaslu Base Camp and Birendra Lake as a day tour.
-Further hike continues with a couple of days to wait for the Larkey La Pass (5106M), the highest pass of the Manaslu Circuit.
+Exploring the majestic vista, the trail stops at SAMA GAUN for rest, and one can explore the Manaslu Base Camp and Birendra Lake as a day tour.
+Further hike continues with a couple of days to wait for the Larkey La Pass (5,106M), the highest pass of the Manaslu Circuit.

 The trail then descends towards the Annapurna Region, bidding farewell to the Manaslu Region.
 With the decline in altitude, the trail passes by beautiful villages and then to Bhimtang.